Leon-Shu/Yuanjie/README.md

 # Yuanjie
-My Own application during test
+Own application during test
+Python & Matlab are used
+Just for data process and plot figure